Insurance for your candle business

 Candle making insurance FAQs

-While it's not a legal requirement, it's recommended that you purchase business insurance to safeguard your online shop just in case something goes wrong.
+While it's not a legal requirement, it's recommended that you purchase online retailer insurance to safeguard your online shop just in case something goes wrong.
 If it did, you wouldn't be protected for a claim and would have to cover the legal and compensation costs out of your own pocket.

 Unless you have employees, you're not legally required to buy insurance to make and sell wax melts.
 However, because of the hazardous nature of the product, it's recommended for sellers to buy product liability insurance to protect their business in case the wax melts caused injury or property damage to a customer.

-If you have employees, you are also legally required to have employers liability insurance.
+If you have employees, in all but a few exceptional circumstances, you are also legally required to have employers' liability insurance.
 And many businesses also choose to buy public liability insurance to protect themselves from claims involving a third party.

 It's important to buy business insurance before you start interacting with the public as a business, selling your products or as you hire your first employee.
 This will ensure you're covered for the risks that could affect your business from the offset.